agusprats/agusprats/README.md

 ---
 - 🔭  I’m currently working on my portfolio and learning how to deploy web applications...
 - 🌱  Tech communities I like: Irish Computer Society and WWCode.
-- 😄  Fun fact: I´m also a lawyer and photographer.
+- 😄  Fun fact: I´m also lawyer and photographer.

 <!--